 As for the injuries that you can get from falling off of a ladder?
 They can be pretty serious.
 You could suffer from severe spinal or brain damage depending on your safety equipment.
 Broken bones are common, as well as bruising, lacerations, and sometimes internal bleeding.
 Depending on what lies below, you may end up with impalement or crush injuries.
 Landing on your face can damage your nose, eyes, and teeth.
 The higher the distance, the worse the damage, but even small falls can have big impacts.

 In short, ladders do indeed pose a fair danger, and a fall from a ladder can land you with serious and even life-altering injuries.
-If you would like to continue reading about these accidents, you can click the link above to visit our web page.
+If you would like to continue reading about these accidents, you can visit our Law Firm Mayer & Rosenberg, P.C.